Sympathetic cooling and squeezing of two co-levitated nanoparticles: Sympathetic Cooling

 \section{Sympathetic Cooling}

 By modulating the power of a 1030\,nm laser focused onto just one of the particles (particle 1) the normal modes can be cooled.
-Through the Coulomb interaction, the same motion of the other particle is also cooled.
+Through the Coulomb interaction, the same modes of the other particle are also cooled.
 If a force proportional to the velocity of the $z_{+}$ is applied to particle 1, the resulting EoM for the two normal modes are

-where $\gamma_{fb}$ is the feedback gain.
+where $\gamma_{fb}$ is the feedback gain and $ \delta\dot{z}_{+}$ is imprecision noise in the detection.
 Provided $\omega_{-}-\omega_{+}\gg\gamma_{0}+\gamma_{fb}$, the $\gamma_{fb}\dot{z}_{+}$ term in Eq. \ref{eqn: modz-} will have a negligible effect on the $z_{-}$ mode and can be ignored.
-Thus, the $z_{+}$ mode is cooled whilst the $z_{-}$ mode remains unaffected.
-Since the particles are the same mass, the amount the mode in each particle is cooled should be equal~\cite{Wubbena2012}.
+Additionally, in practice the feedback signal is bandpass filtered such that the $\gamma_{fb}\delta\dot{z}_{+}$ term does not affect the $z_{-}$ mode.
+Thus, the $z_{+}$ mode is cooled whilst the $z_{-}$ mode remains unaffected.Similar equations can be found for the two modes (by interchaging all $\pm$ subscripts) when cooling the $z_{-}$ mode.
+Since the particles are the same mass, the temperature compression ratio for a mode should be equal in each particle~\cite{Wubbena2012}.
+The cooled mode will have a temperature given by~\cite{Tebbenjohans2018, Dania2020, Kamba2021, Penny2021}

+where $T_{0,+}$ is the initial temperature of the CoM mode and $S_{nn, +} = \int_{-\infty}^{\infty}\delta z_{+}(t)\delta z_{+}(0)e^{i\omega t}dt$ is the spectral density of the imprecision noise and is assumed to be white and Gaussian over the linewidth of the oscillator mode.
+A similar expression is found for the $z_{-}$ mode.
+By increasing the feedback gain a minimum temperature will be found that is dependent on the frequency of the mode.